alonsopablo/Home-VPN-Raspberry/README.md

-# vpn
+# Home VPN Using a Raspberry Pi

-We will use our loved Raspbery Pi to create a VPN to our home network.
+We will use our Raspbery Pi to create a VPN to our home network.

 ## 1.- Setting a Dynamic DNS Server using afraid.org